Personal Review of the Ketogenic Diet

 Because my body has learned to tap into its fat stores, it now has a constant source of energy.
 I am no longer feeling tired by 10am everyday.
 My energy levels have increased ten-fold.

 Because fats leave you feeling fuller for longer, I can go longer in-between meals without feeling hungry and without the need for snacks.
 Prior to starting on this way of eating, I would always be hungry within two hours of having had breakfast or lunch, so I often resorted to snacking to quell my hunger until my next meal.
 Now I feel full for 4 to 5 hours, sometimes even longer.

 I find that for some reason I don’t get sick as often as I used to.
 My daughter has been sick three times with chest infections since I started this way of eating and in the past I would have caught whatever bug she had and gotten sick too.
 But since going Keto, I haven’t succumbed to any illness that she’s had.
 The only illness I’ve had was a stomach bug that left me with severe abdominal cramps for 24 hours.
-There are some germs that even the strongest immune systems cannot fight off before they cause illness.

 Scroll further down this page to see before and after photos of my weight loss progress.